 No “deck changes” are permitted.
 Athletes are expected to use available change facilities.

 Team members are reminded when competing in meets, traveling on trips, and attending other meet‐related functions, they are representing both themselves and the Spokane Waves Aquatic Team.
 Athlete behavior must positively reflect the high standards of our Team.

+During Team travel, swimmers are to remain in direct supervision of the designated chaperones, follow team curfews, as well as travel requirements of the MAAP.

 Swimmers will show respect for all facilities and property (including locker rooms) used during practices, competitions and team activities.
 Cell phone/camera use is prohibited in locker rooms.
+(MAAP)

 If a swimmer disagrees with an official’s call, they will talk with their coach and not approach the official directly.